ufechner7/KiteModels.jl/README.md

 These models are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).

 ## Replaying log files
-If you want to replay flight log files to understand and explain better how kite power systems work, please have a look at [KiteViewer](https://github.com/ufechner7/KiteViewer) .
+If you want to replay old flight log files in 2D and 3D to understand and explain better how kite power systems work, please have a look at [KiteViewer](https://github.com/ufechner7/KiteViewer) .
+How new log files can be created and replayed is explained in the documentation of [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .

 ## See also
 - [Research Fechner](https://research.tudelft.nl/en/publications/?search=Fechner+wind&pageSize=50&ordering=rating&descending=true) for the scientic background of this code